-In today’s blog, I’m going to be reviewing all of the books by Tricia Levenseller that have been published as of 2019.
-That includes three young adult fantasy books.
-The first two are part of a duology, while the third is a standalone.
+In today’s blog, I’m going to be reviewing all of the books by Tricia Levenseller that have been published as of 2020.
+That includes four young adult fantasy books.
+The first two are part of a duology, while the third and forth are standalones.
 As I will be reviewing both books in the duology, please keep in mind that there may be spoilers.
 Thus, proceed with caution!

 Book Series: Daughter of the Pirate King Duology

 Books Included: Daughter of the Pirate King, Daughter of the Siren Queen

 Synopsis: This duology follows Alosa, the daughter of the notorious and ruthless pirate king Kalligan and the siren queen Ava-lee, whom she has never known.
 Alosa is the only female ship captain and has a mostly female crew.
 At the start of Daughter of the Pirate King, she is purposefully captured by one of her father’s rivals, Draxen of the Night Farer.
 This is because she is there to locate a piece of the map which leads to the Isla de la Canta (the island where the sirens live and where there are untold riches).
 Her father already possesses one of the three pieces, and Alosa has been tasked with procuring the other two for him.
 The second book follows Alosa and her crew as they head for the Isla de la Canta.